na-stewart/sanic-security/README.md

 * Role-based access control (RBAC) is a policy-neutral access-control mechanism defined around roles and privileges.
 The components of RBAC such as role-permissions, user-role and role-role relationships make it simple to perform user assignments.

 * Wildcard permissions support the concept of multiple levels or parts.
-For example, you could restructure the previous simple example by granting a user the permission
+For example, you could grant a user the permission `printer:query`.
-`printer:query`.
 The colon in this example is a special character used to delimit the next part in the permission string.
 In this example, the first part is the domain that is being operated on (printer), and the second part is the action (query) being performed.

   Examples of wildcard permissions are: